safecrossroads/technologyandchoice.com/_posts/2016-07-25-mutual-consent-and-the-inevitably-of-freedom.md

 ---
-layout: post
 title: Mutual Consent and the Inevitability of Freedom
+tags: article
+thumbnail: assets/img/whats-in-a-name.jpg
 excerpt: Consent is the giving of permission for something to happen or agreeing to do something without being forced.
 Compliance is the act of conforming, acquiescing, or yielding.
-thumbnail: assets/img/whats-in-a-name.jpg
 author: Chadrick Mahaffey
-tags: article
 featured: true
 ---